BartopXYZ/BartopJS/readme.md

 # Bartop.xyz client library
 This is a client library for [Bartop.xyz](https://bartop.xyz).

-It is a work in progress
+While it is a work in progress, it is published so that our friends and partners can test it out.

 ## Running Examples
 Run the following example scripts, replacing [token] with your own api key: